 Specific workplace bullying tactics can run from the obvious and transparent to the remarkably deceitful and calculated.
 Among the most treacherous of the latter is “gaslighting,” defined in Wikipedia as:

 Gaslighting at work can range from orchestrated, manipulative aggressor-to-target behaviors, to HR officers expressing faux incredulity in response to claims of abusive mistreatment.
-Recently, gaslighting has appeared as a topic of discussion on Facebook among workplace bullying subject matter experts.
-It’s overdue for a mention here.
+Gaslighting appears on a recurring basis as a topic of discussion on social media among workplace bullying subject matter experts.
+It deserves some attention here.

 Pop culture origins